jundiya/Portfolio/README.md

 # Data Analytics
-A data analytics portfolio involve subject learnings, case studies, and projects.
+A data analytics portfolio involve subject learnings, case studies, and side-projects.

 ## Bellabeat: How Can a Wellness Technology Company Play It Smart?